Safe To Gate Check A Car Seat? Why Gate Checking Is A Must!

-Three Big Reasons Why Checking Your Child’s Car Seat at The Gate Beats The Counter
+Three Big Reasons Why Checking your Child’s Car Seat at the Gate Beats the Counter

-According to thetravelingchild.co, most airlines allow you to check your car seat for free.
+Most airlines allow you to check your car seat for free.

 So again, definitely don’t opt to rent a child seat at your destination and especially do not buy a new one at your destination.